sparkbox/sparkpress-wordpress-starter/README.md

     DOCKER_HOST: ssh://${{ secrets.DOCKER_TARGET_USER }}@${{ secrets.DOCKER_TARGET_ADDRESS }}
 ```

-These are the variables you would need to set up in [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) for the new steps to work:
+These are the variables you would need to set up in [GitHub secrets][gh-secrets] for the new steps to work:

 - `DOCKER_TARGET_ID_RSA`: the private SSH key for the server
 - `DOCKER_TARGET_KNOWN_HOSTS`: necessary for resolving the server's address